Determining how much super you need to retire

 - The types and frequency of any recreational activities

-- Do you intend on providing financial assistance to your family?
+- If you intend on providing financial assistance to your family

-Once you’ve decided on your retirement lifestyle, you can work through the likely cost of your expenses, where your retirement income will come from, and finally—“how much do I need to live the life I want in retirement?”
+Once you’ve decided on your retirement lifestyle, you can work through the likely cost of your expenses and where your retirement income will come from.

 Your sources of retirement income